Tungsten Electrode Custom

 Non-Radioactive Alternatives:

-custom tungsten electrode technology revolves around the development of non-radioactive alternatives to thoriated tungsten electrodes.
+One of the most significant advancements in custom tungsten electrode technology revolves around the development of non-radioactive alternatives to thoriated tungsten electrodes.
 Thoriated tungsten electrodes, despite their excellent welding performance, pose potential health risks due to their thorium content, which is radioactive.
 To address these concerns, alternative electrode formulations have been introduced.

 Lanthanated Tungsten: Lanthanum-based tungsten electrodes (marked with a gold tip) have gained popularity as a safer and effective replacement for thoriated electrodes.
 They offer excellent arc stability, even at low amperages, making them suitable for a wide range of welding applications.
 Moreover, lanthanated tungsten electrodes are non-radioactive, eliminating the associated health hazards.